flume/enthistory/README.md

 field, you can use the `enthistory.WithHistoryTimeIndex()` configuration option.
 This option gives you more control over indexing based on your specific needs.

+### History Model ID Types

+By default, history models do not inherit the ID type from the original models.
+If you want to use the same ID type for history models as the original models, you can use the `enthistory.WithInheritIdType()` configuration option.

 ### Updated By

 To track which users are making changes to your tables, you can use the `enthistory.WithUpdatedBy()` option when